opensearch-project/documentation-website/_data-prepper/pipelines/expression-syntax.md

 # Expression syntax

-Expressions provide flexibility in data manipulation, filtering, and routing in Data Prepper.
+Expressions provide flexibility in manipulating, filtering, and routing data.
 The following sections provide information about expression syntax in Data Prepper.

 ## Key terms

-The following key terms are used in the context of expressions:
+The following key terms are used in the context of expressions.

 Term | Definition
 -----|-----------
 **Expression** | A generic component that contains a primary or an operator.
-Expressions can be nested withing other expressions.
+Expressions can be nested within other expressions.
 An expression's imminent children can contain 0–1 operators.
-**Expression string** | The highest priority in a Data Prepper expression and supports only one expression string that results in a return value.
+**Expression string** | The highest priority in a Data Prepper expression and supports only one expression string resulting in a return value.
 An expression string is not the same as an expression.
 **Literal** | A fundamental value that has no children.
 A literal can be one of the following: float, integer, Boolean, JSON pointer, string, or null.
 See [Literals](#literals).
 **Operator** | A hardcoded token that identifies the operation used in an expression.
 **Primary** | Can be one of the following: set initializer, priority expression, or literal.